Wanna conquer clutter? Grab a FREE 15-minute challenge printable!

 1. Try these bullet journal hacks

-These bullet journal hacks are meant to help you be more efficient and take your bujo to the next level. (via Mommy Over Work)
+These clever bullet journal tips are meant to help you be more efficient and take your bujo to the next level.2.
+Participate in challenges.

 3. Try the bullet journal app.